-The PADI Open Water Diver course is flexible and performance based, which means that we offer a wide variety of schedules, organized according to how fast you progress.
-We offer anywhere from a regular monthly class to semi private and even private classes.
-It’s possible to complete your confined and open water dives in three days by completing the knowledge development portion online via PADI eLearning, or other home study options offered by us.
+The PADI or SSI Open Water Diver course is flexible and performance-based, which means that we offer a wide variety of schedules, organized according to how fast you progress.
+We offer anywhere from a regular monthly class to semi-private and even private classes.
+It’s possible to complete your confined and open water dives in three days by completing the knowledge development portion online via PADI or SSI eLearning, or other home study options offered by us.

-One of our many PADI Instructor Staff will focus on helping you become a confident and comfortable diver, not on how long it takes.
+One of our many Staff Instructors will focus on helping you become a confident and comfortable diver, not on how long it takes.
 You earn your certification based on demonstrating you know what you need to know and can do what you need to do.
-This means that you progress at your own pace – faster or slower depending upon the time you need – to become a competent scuba diver.
+This means that you progress at your own pace – faster or slower depending upon the time you need – to become a competent and safe scuba diver.

 HOW MUCH DO SCUBA LESSONS COST?